AJHats/leonid/README.md

-# Images for my website.
+# My games for my website.